Narr0wB/Neural/README.md

 ## Build
-Once you have installed the required tools and set up the environment you are now ready to build the project.
+Once you have installed the required tools and set up the environment you are ready to build the project.
 Just navigate to the build directory and run the Makefile:
 ```bash
 >$ cd build/
 >$ make __CUDA=1 # or set to 0 to disable GPU